joseph-TC/WD_Hackathon_repo/README.md

 1. Download data as Excel file.

-2. Clone repo - `git clone https://github.com/joseph-TC/WD_Hackathon_repo`
+2. Clone repo with `git clone https://github.com/joseph-TC/WD_Hackathon_repo` and open folder on your machine.